Skip to Main content

 Alternative medicine

-In spite of ongoing studies, there is a lot of conflicting evidence on the effectiveness of alternative cold remedies such as vitamin C, echinacea, and zinc.
+Despite ongoing studies, much conflicting evidence exists on the effectiveness of alternative cold remedies such as vitamin C, echinacea, and zinc.

 Vitamin C